 NIMRF provides specimens of minerals, rocks, ores and fossils, and all relevant data and research materials that are collected, classified, identified and studied by geologists throughout the country.
 With the systematic management, unified description standards, universal platform and effective sharing of specimen resources, NIMRF is filling gaps in geology community of our country, therefore the long-term construction of NIMRF has become an urgent strategic mission for geological science and technology undertaking of China.

 NIMRF was founded in 2003 as a vital part of the National Science and Technology Infrastructure (NSTI), which is directly governed by the Ministry of Science and Technology of the People’s Republic of China.
-Initiated by China University of Geosciences (Beijing), NIMRF is co-constructed by national preservation institutions for rock-mineral-fossil specimens, including, among others, The Geological Museum of China, Institute of Vertebrate Paleontology and Paleoanthropology, Nanjing Institute of Geology and Palaeonotology, Institute of Mineral Resources, Chinese Academy of Geological Sciences, China University of Geosciences (Wuhan), and Jilin University.
+Initiated by China University of Geosciences (Beijing), NIMRF is co-constructed by national preservation institutions for rock-mineral-fossil specimens, including, among others, The Geological Museum of China, Institute of Vertebrate Paleontology and Paleoanthropology, Nanjing Institute of Geology and Palaeonotology, Institute of Mineral Resources, Chinese Academy of Geological Sciences, China University of Geosciences (Wuhan), and Jilin University. by 2022, the number of participants has increased to 40, including 11 universities and 5 scientific research institutions in the field of Geosciences in China, as well as 17 museums and 7 geoparks.
 According to the principle that ownership of specimens must remain unchanged, physical specimens should be kept by their original owners, while digital specimen data should be integrated and released by NIMRF.
-NIMRF offers more than 170,000 state-owned specimens with scientific values, including minerals, rocks and fossils.
+NIMRF offers more than 300 thousand state-owned specimens with scientific values, including minerals, rocks and fossils.
 As a data provider, it is our mission to advance the understanding of geo-resources through collecting, organizing, and sharing specimen information as well as attaching links to rock-mineral-fossil websites worldwide, and to provide services for academia, education and scientific popularization in the field of geoscience.

 The ultimate objective of NIMRF is to become an international leading and open platform of rock-mineral-fossil resources, which integrates all the physical specimens, digital specimen data, graphic data, images and academic literatures in geo-world, networks with other geo-data centers worldwide, and helps researchers and academic institutions go beyond search to discover new breakthroughs by providing convenient access to the world-class geo-data base.